AlexCharlton/glls/README.md

     [record] (pipeline SHADERS ATTRIBUTES UNIFORMS PROGRAM)

-Created with `defpipeline` or `create-pipeline`, contains the data needed for a pipeline. `SHADERS` is the list of shader records. `ATTRIBUTES` and `UNIFORMS` are lists of the attributes and uniforms of the shader, specified as `(name . type)` pairs before compilation (with `compile-pipeline` or `compile-pipelines`) and `(name location type)` lists after compilation. `PROGRAM` is the GL ID of the program (always 0 before compilation).
+Created with `define-pipeline` or `create-pipeline`, contains the data needed for a pipeline. `SHADERS` is the list of shader records. `ATTRIBUTES` and `UNIFORMS` are lists of the attributes and uniforms of the shader, specified as `(name . type)` pairs before compilation (with `compile-pipeline` or `compile-pipelines`) and `(name location type)` lists after compilation. `PROGRAM` is the GL ID of the program (always 0 before compilation).

-    [macro] (defpipeline NAME .
+    [macro] (define-pipeline NAME .
 SHADERS)

 Defines, for syntax and run-time, a new `pipeline` named `NAME`.
-The `SHADERS` should either be forms conforming to language defined in the section [The glls shader language](#the-glls-shader-language), `shader`s defined by `defshader`, or a mix of the two.
+The `SHADERS` should either be forms conforming to language defined in the section [The glls shader language](#the-glls-shader-language), `shader`s defined by `define-shader`, or a mix of the two.
 Pipelines must have at least one vertex and one fragment shader to be able to compile.
 Before pipelines are used, they must be compiled by OpenGL with `compile-pipeline` or `compile-pipelines`.

     [procedure] (create-pipeline .
 SHADERS)